tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 Constraints:

-"id" starts with "S-" and then a short kebab-case slug e.g. "S-personal-health-nutrition"
+"id" starts with "S-" and then a short kebab-case slug

+e.g. "S-personal-health-nutrition"

 "name" is human-friendly

 e.g. "Personal Health & Nutrition"

-Do NOT include any other fields
+Do NOT include any other fields.

+Reuse and consolidation:

-Reuse subjects across notes; do NOT create a subject per note unless necessary
+Reuse subjects across notes; do NOT create a subject per note unless absolutely necessary.

+If multiple notes are about the same general domain, they SHOULD share the same subject.

+Prefer umbrella subjects like "Personal Health & Nutrition" over extremely narrow, note-specific subjects like "Yogurt comparison analysis" or "Clif Bar vs Apple".
+Those narrower ideas should be topics, not subjects.

+Inference:

-Infer subjects from subjectHint, topicHint, chatTitle, promptText, and responseText
+Infer subjects from subjectHint, topicHint, chatTitle, promptText, and responseText.

+Treat subjectHint and topicHint as soft suggestions, not hard requirements.

+It is acceptable to map multiple hints into a single broader subject if they are clearly related.

 TOPICS FORMAT